Payday is the 10th and 25th of each month with these exceptions:

 - Convenience – No special trips to deposit checks.

-- Freedom – Payments are automatically deposited to your account, even if you are out of town or ill.
+- Freedom – Payments are automatically deposited to your account, even if you are out of town, ill, or campus is closed for suspended operations.

 - Peace of Mind – No worries about mail delays and lost or stolen checks.